pyenchant/pyenchant/README.rst

 How do I use it?
 ----------------

-For Windows and OSX users, install the pre-built binary packages using pip::
+For Windows users, install the pre-built binary packages using pip::

     pip install pyenchant